 The medium of puppetry, specifically big puppets is an innately collaborative form of art.
 Creating puppets requires hours of construction and multiple hands, thus making it a perfect artistic medium for cultivating community.
 For many of us, the word “puppet” may conjure the image of a marionette or a sock with googly eyes.
 The world of puppetry arts, however, is a broad one and includes a wide range of styles and sizes, including backpack mounted puppets, gigantic parade style puppets, rod puppets, masks, costumes, etc. Simply defined a “puppet” is an inanimate object that is brought to life or animated by a human.
 Materials can include bamboo, cardboard, paint, metal, fabric, papier mache, and whatever else your heart, mind, and hands can dream up.
 For this parade, we simply ask that all of your creations be handmade and people-powered.
 Our “Resources” page is filled with images, templates, and instructions to get you started.

-Cattywampus Puppet Council and the Appalachian Puppet Pageant seek to strengthen community and achieve peace and justice through creating and playing together.
+Cattywampus Puppet Council seeks to strengthen community and achieve peace and justice through creating and playing together.
 We hold diversity itself as a value and nurture awareness of true community by welcoming people of differing races, ethnic origins, cultures, genders, ages, abilities, languages, economic and social backgrounds, sexualities, gender identities and expressions, political beliefs and religions, family styles and nationalities.
 We aim to create a safe, accepting and respectful environment where we can learn and grow together, honoring and embracing our individual and collective humanity.